pjoshuar/Statistics-with-SAS/README.md

      title "One Sample t-test testing whether mean SalePrice = $135000

-/* Used to to box plots to see the association between the categorical predictor variables and the continuous response variable*/
+#Used to to box plots to see the association between the categorical predictor variables and the continuous response variable*/

-/*PROC SGPLOT is used to explore relationships among categorical variables(X) and response variable(Y)*/
+#PROC SGPLOT is used to explore relationships among categorical variables(X) and response variable(Y)*/

 proc sgplot data=STAT1.ameshousing3;
     vbox SalePrice / category=Central_Air